Tips for staying safe on Halloween

 Avoid using sharp knives when carving pumpkins.

-When carving pumpkins with children, you should avoid using sharp knives and make sure there is adult supervision.
-When you are ready to get rid of your pumpkins, they can be put in your curbside yard waste for collection.
+When carving pumpkins with children, you should avoid using sharp knives and ensure there is adult supervision.
+When you are ready to get rid of your pumpkins, you can put them in your curbside yard waste if you have an upcoming pickup or take them to your local food waste drop-off station.

-Reduce your fire risk by using a flashlight, glow stick, or battery-operated candle in place of one with a flame.
+Reduce your fire risk by using a flashlight, glow stick, or battery-operated candle instead of one with a flame.
 If you are using a real candle, keep the pumpkin away from where the trick-or-treaters will be and away from anything that could catch fire, including other decorations.

 Decorations should not block exits, sidewalks, or stairs.